Pakistan Electronic Media Regulatory Authority: History

 PEMRA's leadership agree to that the institution needs to be more engaged with its stakeholders.
 "It's a combination of regulator and the stakeholders.
 Therefore, the chain is - Law/Regulator/Stakeholder," says Dr. Abdul Jabbar, the Executive Member of PEMRA.

-However, the present government is under pressure to amend or repeal these laws.
-Many media practitioners confirmed that the harsh use of the PEMRA laws during the Musharraf regime had not occurred during the past years.
-The PEMRA board has been reconstituted to some extent and includes some media professionals.
-Furthermore, the government is making some attempts to reintroduce some democratic norms in its media regulation reform.

-The Code of Conduct made by PEMRA has been subjected to criticism by the industry players and is now being reviewed by the government.
-The former Minister of Information has requested the Pakistani Broadcasters Association to draft a new Code of Conduct to replace the existing Code of Conduct of PEMRA.

 Still, a somewhat top-down approach is taken from PEMRA authorities on this matter.
 Referring to the issue of Code of Conduct, Dr. Abdul Jabbar said that presently there are many Codes of Conduct, one by PFUJ, one by South Asia Free Media Association (SAFMA) and the broadcasters are in the process of formulating another.
 "The Government will not agree to any of these, most probably.
 But taking all these documents into account, the government will come up with a comprehensive document that can be acceptable to all stakeholders.
 Then everybody has the ownership".
 He continued: "PEMRA will function - it will not be silenced or nullified.
 We will be the regulatory body.
 But the stakeholders will have a say in the Code of Conduct.
 That's what we call self-regulation."

-Criticism

-There is criticism on PEMRA as it failed to launch Pakistan DTH.
-DTH license auctioning was take place in 2016, but after 9 years PEMRA failed to launch country DTH.
-Rival neighboring country India launched its DTH in 2003.